GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 A credential that can be lost is a credential worth holding.

-Every CAIS holder signs the Code at certification and reaffirms it with every renewal.
+Every GAISB credential holder signs the Code at certification and reaffirms it with every renewal.
 Violations are reviewed by an independent Professional Responsibility Office, adjudicated by a Disciplinary Panel, and subject to a single right of appeal to the Standards Council.
 Sanctions — from reprimand through suspension to revocation — are recorded on the public Verification Registry.

 The Seven Canons